-Convene's cloud services are hosted on Amazon Web Servers in Ireland, with back-ups in Germany.
+Convene's cloud services are hosted on Amazon Web Servers in Ireland.
 Customers can request their servers to be in London, UK.
 Amazon Web Services are compliant with GDPR.

 We also have an on-premise solution for clients who require an extra level of security.